alvarofrutos/i18next-express-middleware-test/README.md

 # Introduction
 This is an example project for **i18next-express-middleware**.
 It uses **i18next** to provide the content in different languages.

-The sample consist on a basic Express webpage created and structured as the default Express layout.
+The sample consist on a basic Express webpage created and structured following the default Express layout.

-The idea is having a web, with three pages: Home, Page A and Page B. The language is automatically detected.
+The idea is having a web with three pages: Home, Page A and Page B. The language is automatically detected but the user has the option to select it manually.

-The content of the pages is translated in two different places:
+To make the example more useful and representative of the different functionalities, the content of the pages is translated in two different places:
 * The title is translated in the router or controller.
 * The content is translated directly in the PUG view.

 # Current Errors
-In the first place, **i18next** is initialize each time a page is loaded.
+1. In the first place, **i18next** is initialized each time a page is loaded.

-In addition, the following error is provided by **i18next**
+2. In addition, the following error is provided by **i18next**
 ```
 i18next: languageChanged en
 i18next: hasLoadedNamespace: i18n.languages were undefined or empty undefined
 i18next::translator: key "index.title" for namespace "translation" for languages "en" won't get resolved as namespace was not yet loaded This means something IS WRONG in your application setup.
 You access the t function before i18next.init / i18next.loadNamespace / i18next.changeLanguage was done.
 Wait for the callback or Promise to resolve before accessing it!!!
 ```

-Finally, when the language is changed using the buttons, this selection is not maintained when navigating to other pages.
+3. Finally, when the language is changed using the buttons, this selection is not maintained when navigating to other pages.

 # Run the web
-Once downloaded install all libraries:
+Once downloaded install all NPM modules:
 ```
 npm install
 ```